 This same month last year, I went canyoneering in Cebu with good fellows.
 Canyoneering’s main feature is, apparently, the canyons–which are really high FYI.
 And yet, my super-beginner self did not get any hint that it also involved a lot of cliff jumping!

 So, I was there, at the edge of the cliff, and my fellows were already in the water screaming weee!, while I was still up there screaming MOM!!!

 After a while, I started to feel jittery.
 It wasn’t because I was scared to jump though.
 I was worried that my friends were leaving me behind.
 They all looked so happy, and I certainly didn’t want to miss whatever fun they were having down there.

 1… 2… 3…?
-Okay, threeee!!!
+Uhm, okay, threeee!!!
 Then I finally plunged into the water.
 I overcame my fear of heights because I was more afraid of getting left behind.
-I was more scared of not tasting that special experience.
+I was more scared of not getting a taste of that special experience.
 I don’t always get to visit canyons, and it was scary to miss this chance.